knative/serving/docs/setting-up-ingress-static-ip.md

-# Setting Up Static IP for Kantive Gateway
+# Setting Up Static IP for Knative Gateway

 Knative uses a shared Gateway to serve all incoming traffic within Knative service mesh, which is the "knative-shared-gateway" Gateway under